-- (a) For the protection of the public health, the Commission shall adopt rules governing the sanitation of restaurants, hotels, motels, tourist homes, school cafeterias, summer camps, food or drink stands, sandwich manufacturing operations, mobile food units, pushcarts and other facilities where food or drink is prepared or served for pay.
-However, any facility where food or drink is prepared or served to the public, regardless of pay, shall be subject to the provisions of this Article if the facility holds an ABC permit pursuant to G.S.
+For the protection of the public health, the Commission shall adopt rules governing the sanitation of restaurants, hotels, motels, tourist homes, school cafeterias, summer camps, food or drink stands, sandwich manufacturing operations, mobile food units, pushcarts and other facilities where food or drink is prepared or served for pay. pay or where lodging is provided for pay.
+However, any facility where food or drink is prepared or served to the public, regardless of pay, shall be subject to the provisions of this Article if the facility holds an ABC permit, meets the definition of an establishment pursuant to G.S.
 18B-1000(2), (4), (5), or (6) and does not meet the definition of a private club as provided in G.S.
-130A-247(2). establishment of sanitation requirements for cleanliness of floors, walls, ceilings, storage spaces, utensils and other areas and items; adequacy of lighting, ventilation, water supply, sewage collection, treatment and disposal facilities, lavatory facilities, food protection facilities and waste disposal; the cleaning and bactericidal treatment of eating and drinking utensils and other food contact surfaces; methods of food preparation, transportation, catering, storage and serving; health of employees; and animal and vermin control.
-The rules shall contain a system for grading facilities, such as Grade A, Grade B and Grade C. - (a1) For the protection of the public health, the Commission shall adopt rules governing the sanitation of hotels, motels, tourist homes, and other facilities where lodging is provided for pay.
+130A-247(2).
+The rules shall address, but not be limited to, the establishment of sanitation requirements for cleanliness of floors, walls, ceilings, storage spaces, utensils and other areas and items; adequacy of lighting, ventilation, water supply, sewage collection, treatment and disposal facilities, lavatory facilities, food protection facilities and waste disposal; the cleaning and bactericidal treatment of eating and drinking utensils and other food-contact surfaces; methods of food preparation, transportation, catering, storage and serving; health of employees; and animal and vermin control.
+The rules shall contain a system for grading facilities, such as Grade A, Grade B and Grade C.

-- (a2) For the protection of the public health, the Commission shall adopt rules governing the sanitation of private homes offering bed and breakfast accommodations to eight or less persons per night. - (a3) The rules adopted by the Commission pursuant to subsections (a), (a1), and (a2) of this section shall include and address the following: - (1) Establishment of sanitation requirements for cleanliness of floors, walls, ceilings, storage spaces, utensils, and other areas and items; - (2) The adequacy of:
+- (a1) For the protection of the public health, the Commission shall adopt rules governing the sanitation of hotels, motels, tourist homes, and other facilities where lodging is provided for pay. - (a2) For the protection of the public health, the Commission shall adopt rules governing the sanitation of private homes offering bed and breakfast accommodations to eight or less persons per night. - (a3) The rules adopted by the Commission pursuant to subsections (a), (a1), and (a2) of this section shall address, but not be limited to, the following: - (1) Establishment of sanitation requirements for cleanliness of floors, walls, ceilings, storage spaces, utensils, and other areas and items; - (2) The adequacy of: